michibol/ipcc/README.md

 Data on citations to IPCC Assessment and Special Reports in scientific papers are retrieved using **DimensionsAI – Altmetrics**, through DOI-based queries.

-- One observation corresponds to a scientific paper citing one of the IPCC reports.
+- One observation corresponds to a scientific paper citing one of the IPCC reports considered.
-- Coverage includes both **Assessment Reports (AR5, AR6)** and **Special Reports** published between 2013 and 2025.
+- Coverage includes the **Assessment Reports (AR5, AR6)** and **Special Reports** published between 2013 and 2025.

 #### IPCC Reports Included